 Don’t be bashful about putting your exercise goals right out there in front of everyone you know.
 Telling people close to you exactly what you intend to accomplish will help motivate most people simply because they would rather not be known as a failure?

-Without knowing how to motivate myself to exercise my own workouts would quickly fall apart and become pretty hit and miss.
-And to tell you the truth hit and miss exercise for me never works because it quickly turns into no exercise at all.
+Without knowing how to motivate myself my own workouts would quickly fall apart and become pretty hit and miss.
+And to tell you the truth hit and miss exercise for me never works because it quickly turns into none at all.